Electronic signature VS digital signature: what’s the difference?

 But, are they legal?

 Yup!
 Both are legally binding forms of accepting signatures.
-Electronic signatures are legally enforceable in the US, Canada, U.K., Australia, the EU, and dozens more countries.
+Electronic signatures are legally enforceable in the United States, Canada, U.K., Australia, the European Union, and dozens more countries.
 In most cases, electronic signatures are no different than handwritten ones — the only difference being that one is more convenient than the other.

-For instance, PandaDoc is compliant with the U.S. ESIGN Act, the Uniform Electronic Transactions Act (UETA), and the European EC/1999/93 Directive, ensuring their legality.
+For instance, PandaDoc is compliant with the U.S. ESIGN Act (Electronic Signatures in Global and National Commerce Act), the UETA Act (Uniform Electronic Transactions Act), and the European EC/1999/93 Directive, ensuring their legality.
 We also create a signature certificate with a unique barcode.

 However, there still are some cases where handwritten signatures are required.
 In the U.S, tax forms, registration to vote and receiving a new driver license are all instances in which a handwritten signature is still required for legitimacy and legality.
 But we believe it’s only a matter of time before they also accept electronic signatures, meaning no more waiting in long lines at the DMV!

-Now that you know the differences and importance of the electronic and digital signature, what can you do with this information?
-You can create meaningful, legally binding, documents that are quicker and easier for you, and your customers, to sign!
+Now you know the key difference between digital signatures and electronic signature types, what can you do with this information?
+You can create meaningful, legally binding, digital documents that are quicker and easier for you, and your customers, to sign!